ozzzzj/Decoder-DeepONet/README.md

 3. 'self_Predict_ModelResult.py' % child file of the 'PINN_Model_Predict.py', including necessary code for Efield prediction

 ## Model file (DDON) and model description
-- Please download the DDON model via the release page for use (put it under the dir model log)
+- Please download the DDON model via the release page for use (put it under the dir model log) or via: https://github.com/ozzzzj/Decoder-DeepONet/releases/download/DDON/20260520_09-39_AM+model.Epoch-27_Loss-0.000404+MSE-0.000244+Batsize-.512.h5

-  or

-  https://github.com/ozzzzj/Decoder-DeepONet/releases/download/DDON/20260520_09-39_AM+model.Epoch-27_Loss-0.000404+MSE-0.000244+Batsize-.512.h5

 ## Instructions to use the model for Efield prediciton: